 Five star hotels are easy to find, but lucky also many homestays still exist.
 I stayed with both.
 The hotels can be amazing, and you will not pay more than 100 Eur per night for a double room, in a 5* hotel.
 And it’s pretty amazing.
 Especially if you are the comfortable type.

 But homestays have come a long way.
-For 25 Eur I got a double room, private bath, AC, and amazing breakfast.
+For 25 Eur I got a double room, private bath, AC, and an amazing breakfast.
 Central location, a beautiful pool at the location and friendly and helpful owners.
 In Europe, you would get a bunk bed in a hostel and that’s about it, for the same amount.

 As always, travelling on a budget is up to each one of us, but for sure it is easier to do in Asia.
-My advice would be to save for the flight and watch out for airline promotions, at least to somewhere near Indonesia, and be ready for last minute deals.
+My advice would be to save for the flight and watch out for airline promotions, at least to somewhere near Indonesia, and be ready for last-minute deals.

 Perks: Balinese Massage and beer